-NOTICE: WARNING OF COPYRIGHT RESTRICTIONS
+NOTICE: COPYRIGHT RESTRICTIONS

 The copyright law of the United States (Title 17, United States Code) governs the making of reproductions of copyrighted materials.